 As a social science person, my whole HSC life revolved around essay writing.
 This meant that I had to not only find questions from either the past HSC exams or from my school’s trial past papers, but receiving feedback for every practice essay was essential.

 For me, receiving feedback from my tutoring centres was a catalyst for my success.
 Even from the Matrix English Holiday Course, I was able to send in drafts to my teacher, which proved to be very helpful and beneficial.

-The HSC English Trial Prep Course will get you trial ready in 6 days with comprehensive resources, detailed feedback from HSC experts, and a mock exam.
+The HSC Module C Bootcamp will make you a better writer in just 6-days with comprehensive resources, detailed feedback from HSC experts, and strategies for approaching your HSC exam.
 Learn more!